 The demand for baseball, or more specifically the demand for a seat at a baseball game, depends on many factors of which price and income are only a part.
-Drawing on previous work, team performance data is included in the estimating equation shown below.
+Drawing on previous work we included team performance data in our estimating equation as we show below.

-A number of models using different sets of variables were run.
-Canadian teams were excluded since the income variable in the SMSA as well as the definition of what constitutes a Standard Metropolitan Statistical Area is not comparable to the USA.
-Two time frames were used; 1969-2010 and 1985-2010.
+We ran a number of models using different sets of variables.
+We excluded the Canadian teams since the income variable in the SMSA as well as the definition of what constitutes a Standard Metropolitan Statistical Area is not comparable to the USA.
+We also used two time frames; 1969-2010 and 1985-2010.
 The reason for the two sample sizes was player payroll data is only available from 1985 on.
 Not all teams were in existence for the entire period.
 Additionally, ticket price data are missing from 1986-1990 so those years are excluded from both samples.
-Teams were added as they were created or in the case of the Washington Nationals, when they left Montreal.
-Two dependent variables, team annual attendance and average attendance as a percentage of stadium capacity were employed.
-Table 1 (Appendix) provides the means of key variables.
-Attendance, ticket prices and income have all risen.
+We add teams as they were created or in the case of the Washington Nationals when they left Montreal.
+We employ two dependent variables, team annual attendance and average attendance as a percentage of stadium capacity.
+Table 1 provides the means of key variables.
+We can see that attendance, ticket prices and income have all risen.